PsyonixMonroe/nvim/README.md

 # Instructions
 clone into `~/.config/nvim`

+open neovim, you will get an error, clear it and exit.

+run command `cp -r ~/.config/nvim/site ~/.local/share/nvim/`

 open neovim and `:PlugInstall`

 run `:checkhealth` - correct any issues with the system (language installs that are not available or the correct version).